vladoshub/xr-gate/README.md

 The config will be saved in ~/.config/xr_tracking/override_controller/default.json If you want to retrain, you can delete default.json for new train

+If you use an external controller, you can continue to use controller input when you lose hand tracking (default behavior)

 I tested on two identical "vr-park" joystick